holehouse-lab/ALBATROSS-colab/README.md

 ![logo_v1](https://user-images.githubusercontent.com/71458933/236352540-c11d5076-1346-4cfb-8649-092f6c7c1485.png)

 # ALBATROSS-colab
+##### Last updated 2023-09-05

+## About
 Repository used with Google Colab notebooks for our IDR ensemble dimension predictors.
+For using ALBATROSS locally please head on over to the [sparrow GitHub page](https://github.com/idptools/sparrow).

 ## IDR analysis
 Use this notebook if you have a FASTA file containing one or more IDRs or a single sequence you wish to analyze.